Overhead Budget Meaning

 The disadvantages related to the Overhead Budget are as follows:

-- Preparation of Overhead budget is the time-consuming process that needs management time and the efforts
+- Preparation of the Overhead budget is a time-consuming process that needs time management and effort.

-- It is based on management judgment and the estimations, so the effective and accurate forecast of the overhead and expense is generally not possible in today’s scenario and this competitive and sometimes unpredictable market.
+- It is based on management judgment and estimations, so the effective and accurate forecast of the overhead and expense is generally impossible in today's scenario and this competitive and sometimes unpredictable market.

 Recommended Articles

-This article has been a guide to Overhead Budget and its meaning.
-Here we discuss components of manufacturing overhead budget along with examples, advantages, and disadvantages.
+This article is a guide to Overhead Budget and its meaning.
+Here we discuss components of the manufacturing overhead budget and examples, advantages, and disadvantages.
 You can learn more about finance from the following articles –